 Grace Can Lift the Spirits

 My daughter has a chore chart that tracks her responsibilities throughout the day.
 One missed chore translates to money deducted from her allowance (meager as it may be).
 On one particular day, she neglected one of her responsibilities so I deducted a point.
-By the end of the day, before her daddy came home (he is the one that checks her chart each day) I told her that I was going to re-add the point she had missed.
+For whatever reason, later in the day I felt inspired to re-add the point she had missed.
 She gave me a funny look and said, “What was that for?”

-“Nothing,” I said, “I was just being gracious.”
-(I believe that response was God inspired.)
+“Nothing,” I said, “I was just wanted to be gracious.”

 “What is gracious?”